 Montjuic Castle.
 You’ve guessed it right!
 After taking the cablecar, the next thing in our Barcelona kids activities list is visiting the Montjuic Castle.
 Castles always exert a special fascination over children, specially when there are canons they can touch or even climb to!
 Plus some of the canons are located outside of the castle, so you don’t even need to pay money to make your kids happy!
 But if you chose to pay to go in you’ll be able to explore the different military areas and enjoy some really spectacular views over the city and the industrial port.
 And… there are public toilets inside (I know: good to know!
 I’m a mom, too)

-But wait!
+AND BONUS!
 What about treats?
-Share this post using the buttons below and we’ll give you a few great foodie ideas for families in Barcelona:
+Here are a few great foodie ideas for families in Barcelona:

 Chocolate, cakes, gelato and candy.
 How fun can it be seeing how candy is made?
 At the Pappabuble store in Carrer Ample they make their own candy in a counter of the shop (arrive around noon: that’s usually the best hour as they are likely to be entering the last part of the process that is the most fun… and they’ll give you free samples!).
 Not too far you have the best gelato in Barcelona: Gelati di Marco (and here some more gelato places we love).
 Kids are always fascinated by the fun cakes at Escribà in Gran Via and Pudding.
 As for chocolate, go for some hot chocolate and churros, visit the chocolate museum or take them on a wine and chocolate tour with us (they won’t be allowed to taste the wine, though: that’s the adults treat of the day!).